Tha Block Is Hot (song)

 "Tha Block Is Hot" is the debut single by American rapper Lil Wayne, and features fellow American rappers B.G. and Juvenile.
 It was released on October 23, 1999 via Cash Money Records as the lead single from the former's debut solo studio album of the same name (1999).
 Recording sessions took place at Cash Money Studios in Metairie, Louisiana.
 Production was handled by Mannie Fresh with executive producers Ronald "Slim" Williams and Birdman.

 The song peaked at number 72 on the Billboard Hot 100, at number 24 on the Hot R&B/Hip-Hop Songs and at number 27 on the Hot Rap Songs.
 It was named the 50th greatest hip hop song of all time by VH1 in 2008.

 In the Dave Meyers-directed music video, Lil Wayne is getting chased by cops and successfully evades them as well as a police helicopter.

+Live performances

+In 2000, Lil Wayne performed the song on The Jenny Jones Show.